mboeck11/BTSM/README.md

 [//]: # "[![total](http://cranlogs.r-pkg.org/badges/grand-total/BGVAR)](https://www.r-pkg.org/pkg/BGVAR)"
 <!-- badges: end -->

 This repository should serve as a compendium of various Bayesian time series models.
 It consists of estimation procedures and various functions for analysing time series data efficiently.
+This toolbox does not claim to be complete and will be expanded by demand of its users.

 ## Installation